 Sigmund Freud thought that the memories of bad things that happened to us in our past (especially during childhood) could sometimes return to haunt us, messing up our lives.
+This viewpoint turned us into helpless victims of a past that cannot be changed.

 What could that be?